pfdubois/BridgeBidding/source/OpenerRebid.rst

 After a limit raise, opener generally passes, bids 4M, or starts exploring for slam by bidding a :term:`control`.

 After a preemptive raise to 4M, opener passes nearly always.
-Remember, that means five trump and a weak hand, not a strong hand.
+Remember, 4M means five trump and a weak hand, not a strong hand.

+In all cases opener can explore for slam with a :term:`control bid`, :term:`splinter`, :ref:`Blackwood <Blackwood>` or :ref:`Roman Keycard Blackwood <RKC>`.

 After One Heart - One Spade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The 1♠ response is not limited and therefore opener must bid.
 Be aware
 that 1♠ does not deny 3 hearts; responder's next bid of 3♥ or 4♥ shows 3-card support.

+-  With four spades, we usually bid 2♠.
+This is not forcing.
+   Bidding 2♠ has debatable requirements.
+I like it to show four spades or three spades
+   and an outside singleton or void.
+Experts may bid 2♠ regardless with three spades.
+-  With four spades and 15-17 points bid 3♠.
+With more bid 4♠ or a :term:`splinter`.

+Lacking spade support:

 -  1N shows a minimum opener and a balanced hand.
 -  2♥ shows a minimum opener (12-14) and |6ormore| hearts.